sahib/misc/performance/1_intro.rst

     2. If you don't have concrete performance requirements, make some.
     3. We are incredible bad at guessing!
 Never ever skip this step!
     4. Never mix up this order.

+    Step 3 is the most difficult one.
+You should start measuring the full speed of your program then of one module and so on until you know what part consumes the most time/resources.

 ----